 Positive reinforcement is giving your dog praise or a treat for good behavior.
 Negative reinforcement is taking something away when your dog misbehaves.
 In this case, your dog will get treats, praise, and an opportunity to move closer to other dogs as the behavior improves, and your dog will get no treats and will have to move farther away if it misbehaves.

-4 Steps to Train Your Dog to Ignore Other Dogs
+The 4 Steps to Training Your Dog to Ignore Other Dogs

 1. Review Dog’s Recall Before the Walk